 Press & Publications

-Getting the Deal Through - Shipbuilding 2015 is the 4th edition of this well-received publication.
-This publication provides an overview of the law in seventeen international jurisdictions.
+Getting the Deal Through - Shipbuilding 2017 is the 6th edition of this well-received publication.
+This publication provides an overview of the law in fourteen international jurisdictions.
 It is published by Law Business Research Ltd. and it is an indispensable guide for all those in-house lawyers and other key decision makers that are dealing with construction and conversion contracts around the world.